 - Voters.
 Voters can interact with Pvote using the touchscreen and keypad.
-Is there any sequence of interactions that can cause Pvote to allow casting of multiple ballots (R3), allow casting of an invalid ballot (R9), mislead pollworkers about the casting of a ballot (R4), or violate voter privacy (R5)? - Bugs.
+Is there any sequence of interactions that can cause Pvote to allow a voter to commit multiple ballots (R3), allow committing of an invalid ballot (R8), mislead pollworkers about whether a ballot has been committed (R4), or violate voter privacy (R5)? - Bugs.
 Though bugs are not usually considered security threats in the sense of being willful attackers, they do threaten the integrity of the election.
-Can any valid ballot definitions or user interactions ever cause Pvote to behave incorrectly (R1, R2, R6, R7, R8, R10, R11, R12, R13)? - Insiders among voting software suppliers.
+Can any valid ballot definitions or user interactions ever cause Pvote to behave incorrectly (R1, R2, R6, R7, R8, R9, R10, R11, R12, R13, R14, R15, R16)? - Insiders among voting software suppliers.
 Prote could be modified to contain backdoors or hidden weaknesses before being handed over for review and installation.
 Could an attacker make effective changes that would go unnoticed by reviewers?
 What effect does Prote have on the difficulty of performing or detecting such subversion?
 (This is the "meta-threat" corresponding to the two preceding items.) - Insiders among election officials.
 Ballot definitions could be designed or altered to contain the wrong information or bias the vote.
 Could an attacker subvert ballot definitions in a way that would go unnoticed by reviewers and testers?
 What effect does Pvote have on the difficulty of performing or detecting such subversion?